Dissacus

 Orientation patch analysis of the molar teeth of the North American D. praenuntius suggests it was an omnivore that ate a lot of meat, not an exclusive meat-eater like a cat or weasel.
 It shared its environment with more omnivorous mammals of a similar body size.
-Though they are not ancestral to Carnivora, Dissacus species may have had similar roles in Paleocene-early Eocene environments as the foxes and other small canids that evolved later: generalized hunters who also ate fruit or other foods, and caught small animals that lived on the ground.
+Though they are not ancestral to Carnivora, Dissacus species may have had similar roles in Paleocene-early Eocene environments as the foxes and other small canids that evolved later: generalised hunters who also ate fruit or other foods, and caught small animals that lived on the ground.

 The bear-sized Ankalagon is closely related to Dissacus.
-Some paleontologists consider it a sister or daughter genus, while others suggest Ankalagon is just larger species of Dissacus, and that Dissacus is paraphyletic.
+Some palaeontologists consider it a sister or daughter genus, while others suggest Ankalagon is just a larger species of Dissacus, and that Dissacus is paraphyletic.